norinorin/anime_rpc/README.md

 </h1>

 <p align="center">
-  A Rich Presence integration for Discord to show what (anime) you are watching.
+  A Discord Rich Presence integration that shows what (anime) you are watching.
 </p>

 <p align="center">